 Not declaring a second home SDLT when it is payable is likely to be detected by HMRC using the intelligence-gathering resources available to HMRC and then to an assessment for the additional SDLT payable plus interest and a penalty.

-Can I Claim an SDLT Refund on a second home?
+Can I claim an SDLT Refund for a second home?

 How Can Patrick Cannon Help?

-Patrick Cannon is an expert in Stamp Duty Land Tax and Stamp Duty, having worked for over 35 years in the field, both as a solicitor and barrister, he is widely recognised as an SDLT Specialist
+Patrick Cannon is an expert in Stamp Duty Land Tax and Stamp Duty.
+Having worked for over 35 years in the field as a solicitor and barrister, he is widely recognised as an SDLT Specialist.

 Buying a second or additional home usually carries a 3% surcharge on top of the standard rate of SDLT.

 However, there are a number of exceptions and reliefs which could save you money.
-Patrick Cannon can guide you through the options, ensuring that you or your business are compliant with HMRC regulations.
+Patrick Cannon can guide you through the options, ensuring that you or your business complies with HMRC regulations.

 To find out more about stamp duty on second homes, or to arrange a consultation – in person or via video call – contact Patrick Cannon here.